CCarrMcMahon/fpga-accel-emulator/README.md

 ## Current Functionality

 -   **UART Receiver Module**: Converts UART serial data from the RX line to an 8-bit register along with ready and error signals.
-It synchronizes the `rx` and `data_read` signals to the system clock, uses a state machine to manage the reception process, and detects start, data, and stop bits according to the specified baud rate.
+It synchronizes the `rx` and `data_out_read` signals to the system clock, uses a state machine to manage the reception process, and detects start, data, and stop bits according to the specified baud rate.
 -   **SPI Master Module**: Facilitates communication with SPI slave devices.
-It synchronizes the `data_read` and `start_tx` signals to the system clock, uses a state machine to manage the SPI transmission process, generates the SPI clock signal according to the specified frequency, and handles the SPI protocol including chip select, data shifting, and clocking.
+It synchronizes the `data_out_read` and `start_tx` signals to the system clock, uses a state machine to manage the SPI transmission process, generates the SPI clock signal according to the specified frequency, and handles the SPI protocol including chip select, data shifting, and clocking.

 ## Future Functionality